Khunjerab Pass: Notability

 The Khunjerab Pass holds several distinctions, including being the highest paved international border crossing globally and serving as the highest point along the Karakoram Highway.
 The construction of the road across this pass was completed in 1982, and it has since supplanted the previously unpaved Mintaka and Kilik passes as the principal route across the formidable Karakoram Range.

 The decision to use the Khunjerab Pass for the Karakoram Highway was made in 1966.
-China citing the fact that Mintaka would be more susceptible to air strikes, recommended the steeper Khunjerab Pass instead.
+China, citing the fact that Mintaka would be more susceptible to air strikes, recommended the steeper Khunjerab Pass instead.

 On the Pakistani-administered side, the pass is 42 km from the National Park station and checkpoint in Dih, 75 km from the customs and immigration post in Sost, 270 km from Gilgit, and 870 km from Islamabad.

 On the Chinese side, the pass is the southwest terminus of China National Highway 314 (G314) and is 130 km from Tashkurgan, 420 km from Kashgar and 1890 km from Urumqi.
 The Chinese port of entry is located 3.5 km along the road from the pass in Tashkurgan County.

-The long, relatively flat pass is often snow-covered during the winter season and as a consequence is generally closed for heavy vehicles from November 30 to May 1 and for all vehicles from December 30 to April 1.
-This is not set however, late snowfall in the region attributed to climate-change means the road is accessible even during the winter months.
+The long, relatively flat pass is often snow-covered during the winter season and as a consequence is generally closed for heavy vehicles from 30 November to 1 May and for all vehicles from 30 December to 1 April.
+This is not set, however; late snowfall in the region attributed to climate change means the road is accessible even during the winter months.
 Depending on the amount of snowfall, the road is cleared from time periods ranging from days to weeks.

-Since June 1, 2006, there has been a daily bus service across the boundary from Gilgit to Kashgar, Xinjiang.
+Since 1 June 2006, there has been a daily bus service across the boundary from Gilgit to Kashgar, Xinjiang.